First Meetings: Investment Counselor

 Ever since the events of Ender's Game, Ender Wiggin has been voyaging through space at near-lightspeed.
 When he arrives at the planet Sorelledolce, he has just turned twenty in relativistic time, so he has to file his first tax return on the trust fund which had been given to him by the International Fleet at the end of the Third Bugger War.
 He shows his list of investments to Benedetto, a tax collector in the starport, who immediately plans to steal some of it.
 Meanwhile, Andrew receives an email offering him financial software, which has an interactive personality that calls itself Jane.

 While they are on Sorelledolce, Andrew's sister Valentine Wiggin takes him to a "speaking" for a dead man.
-Andrew talks to the speaker and discovered that the man learned how to be a speaker for the dead from reading Ender's own books The Hive Queen and The Hegemon.
+Andrew talks to the speaker and discovered that the man learned how to be a speaker for the dead from reading Ender's own books, The Hive Queen and The Hegemon.

-Andrew decides to accept the assistance of the Jane program.
+Highly skeptical at first, Andrew eventually decides to try the Jane program.
 She prepares his tax forms, showing him ways to minimize what he owes.
-The amount is much less than he had expected.
+The amount is so vastly less than he had expected, he finds it hard to believe it is accurate, but Jane tells him that tax laws are designed for the benefit of the rich.
 When Andrew delivers the forms to Benedetto, the tax collector tries to blackmail him because he has discovered Ender's identity as the hated Xenocide.
-But Benedetto finds that his files have mysteriously disappeared, and the evidence trail is now behind Fleet security.
+Ender refuses to comply.
+After he leaves, Benedetto finds that the information he uncovered has either mysteriously disappeared or is now inaccessible behind Fleet security.
 In an attempt to get revenge against Ender, he tries to leak what data he still has to the media, but Jane appears on his screen and gives him a choice: "Either say nothing, or tell the whole truth."
-Benedetto rejects the first option, but when the media receives his story, it has been mysteriously integrated with a full confession of his embezzlements.
+Benedetto rejects the first option, but when the media receives his story, a full account of his embezzlements is appended to it.

-Benedetto is arrested, his claims against Andrew are assumed to be falsehoods, and while he is in prison one of his more powerful victims has him killed.
-Andrew does a speaking at Benedetto's funeral.
-He has thus inadvertently given himself a career, that of "speaker for the dead."
+Benedetto is arrested, his claims against Andrew are assumed to be falsehoods, and while he is in prison one of his victims has him killed.
+Andrew does a speaking at Benedetto's funeral, shedding light on the dead man's motivations.
+He has thus inadvertently found a career, that of a "speaker for the dead."